 Untrusty data management.
 Data-driven management seems to be mandatory nowadays.
 When huge loads of data are shot by an enormous amount of measurement tools, you’re signing a troubled business analysis certificate if you don’t have the proper mindset and skills to deal strategically with the information you need.
 Here’s one of the richest fields to see some Product Operations magic going.

-The future of product-led growth: powered by Product Ops #
+The future of product-led growth is powered by Product Ops #